microsoft/DiskANN/workflows/dynamic_index.md

 10. **--max_points_to_insert**: Maximum number of points from the data file to insert in to the index.
 11. **--active_window**: Approximate number of points in the index at any point.
 12. **--consolidate_interval**: Granularity at which insert and delete functions are called.
+13. **--start_point_norm**: Set the starting node to a random point on a sphere of this radius.
+A reasonable choice is to set this to the average norm of the data stream.